 The same is true in organizations.
 If change is difficult for an individual, think about how difficult it is for a company to make changes.
 Organizations are made up of many individuals and when a company tries to implement changes on a macro level, the individuals within that company may resist.
 But change is a necessary part of survival in today’s dynamic environment and when a company commits to making positive changes the rewards can be great.

-Employee surveys are often used to calculate employee satisfaction and other attitudes.
+Employee surveys are often used to calculate employee engagement, satisfaction, and other attitudes, opinions, and beliefs.
 What is the purpose of employee surveys?
 While the answer may seem obvious, there are companies that conduct employee surveys and then do nothing with the results.
 In order for the investment made in employee surveys to pay off, the results must lead to actions that improve employee perceptions and attitudes about the work environment.

 Related Employee Surveys